forax/java-guide/guide/chapter00-genesis.md

 A primitive type is stored as value while an object is stored as a reference (the address of the object in memory)
-In Java, 'var' create a new variable
+In Java, `var` create a new variable
 ```java
 var maxIntensity = 1.0;   // it's a value
 var colorName = "black";  // it's a reference to String somewhere in memory
 ```

-you can also indicate the type instead of 'var' if you are using var, you are asking the compiler to find the type for you
+you can also indicate the type instead of `var` if you are using var, you are asking the compiler to find the type for you
 ```java
 String colorName = "black";